-Cover Story for Science Magazine (June 2015) & On-Going Independent Project
+Cover Story for Science Magazine (June 2015) & On-Going Personal/Collaborative Projects

 The Purús/Manu region in the Peruvian Amazon is one of the most remote, inaccessible areas in the world.
 Comprised of specially protected areas, titled indigenous lands, and forestry concessions, it includes some of the most biodiverse and least disturbed forests in the entire Amazon basin—and perhaps the highest concentration of isolated tribes anywhere on the planet.
-While still largely intact, this 10-million hectare complex is threatened by a number of familiar deforestation drivers including illegal logging and mining, oil and gas development, illegal coca plantations, and most concerning, proposed road construction through the heart of this unique landscape.
+While still largely intact, this 10-million hectare complex is threatened by a number of familiar deforestation drivers including illegal logging and mining, oil and gas development, illegal coca plantations, agricultural expansion, and most concerning, the precursor to all these: Road construction through the heart of this unique landscape.